gucio321/tic-tac-go/README.md

 ## About

-Tic-Tac-Go is a simple, command line implementation of tic-tac-toe game written in [Golang](https://golang.org)
+Tic-Tac-Go is an implementation of the tic-tac-toe game written in [Golang](https://golang.org)

 ## Requirements